 Training young puppies is an important part of being a dog mom or dad.
-You reap the benefits of having a well-trained puppy later if you put in the work now.
+If you put in consistent and correct work now, you’ll reap the benefits later.

-Puppy breath, puppy whimpers and all the other little noises are precious but don’t let all of these fuzzy feel goods get in the way of training from the get-go.
+A word of caution: don’t let puppy breath, puppy whimpers and all the other little cute noises get in the way of training from the get-go.

 Training Young Puppies – First Things First